atbcb/usab-uswds/_pages/about/budget-performance/foia-report.md

 202-272-0080 \
 Email:&nbsp; <foia@access-board.gov>

-2. Provide an electronic link for access to the report on the agency Web site:
+Provide an electronic link for access to the report on the agency Web site:

 - [access-board.gov/about/foia-report.html]({{ site.baseurl }}/about/foia-report.html)
 - The report data is also available in [CSV]({{ site.baseurl }}/foia/usab-foia-annual-report-raw-data-fy2023.csv) and [NIEM XML]({{ site.baseurl }}/foia/usab-foia-annual-report-fy2023.xml) formats.

-3. Explain how to obtain a copy of the report in paper form.
+Explain how to obtain a copy of the report in paper form.

 > For a paper copy of this annual FOIA report, please contact, Christopher Kuczynski, U.S. Access Board General Counsel.

 ## Section II: Making a FOIA Request

-1. Provide names, addresses, and telephone numbers of all individual agency components that receive FOIA requests.
+Provide names, addresses, and telephone numbers of all individual agency components that receive FOIA requests.

 > U.S. Access Board \
 1331 F Street NW, Suite 1000 \
 Washington, DC&nbsp; 20004 \
 202-272-0080 \
 Email:&nbsp; <foia@access-board.gov>

-2. Provide a brief description of why some requests are not granted and an overview of certain general categories of the agency's records to which the FOIA exemptions apply.
+Provide a brief description of why some requests are not granted and an overview of certain general categories of the agency's records to which the FOIA exemptions apply.

 > Some requests are not granted because they do not reasonably describe requested records, seek records that are not subject to release under FOIA, or the agency has no responsive records.

-3. Provide a functional electronic link to agency FOIA regulations, including the agency's fee schedule.
+Provide a functional electronic link to agency FOIA regulations, including the agency's fee schedule.

 > U.S. Access Board's FOIA regulations, including the fee schedule, are codified at [36 CFR Part 1120](https://www.ecfr.gov/current/title-36/part-1120).

 ## Section III:  Acronyms, Definitions, and Exemptions

-1. Include the following definitions of terms used in this Report:
+The following are definitions of terms used in this Report:

     1. **Administrative Appeal** -- a request to a federal agency asking that it review at a higher administrative level a FOIA determination made by the agency at the initial request level.
     2. **Average Number** -- the number obtained by dividing the sum of a group of numbers by the quantity of numbers in the group.
 For example, of 3, 7, and 14, the average number is 8.
     3. **Backlog** -- the number of requests or administrative appeals that are pending at an agency at the end of the fiscal year that are beyond the statutory time period for a response.